Cooling Off Period – Cancel a Contract Within 14 Days

 For goods purchased at a distance, the 14-day cooling period starts from the date the customer takes ownership of the goods.

-Ownership of the goods takes effect when goods are safely delivered.
+Ownership of the goods takes effect when the trader safely delivers the goods.

 The purchaser can cancel the goods at any time from the moment they take ownership of the goods up to 14 days from the date they take ownership (I.e. the goods are safely delivered).

-Example: You bought a new pair of headphones online, and they were delivered to you on June 1st.
+Example: You bought a new pair of headphones online, and the seller delivered them to you on June 1st.
 In this scenario, you would have until June 15th to decide whether you want to keep the headphones or cancel the purchase and return them for a refund.

 Cooling-Off Period for Services